Automatic handwriting is a powerful way to connect with our subconscious mind. Learn how this process can benefit your inner work.

 What is Automatic Writing?

-It is a simple process.
-You write on paper with a pen or pencil without engaging the conscious mind.
-You do not try to write words, you simply let your hand move.
+It is a simple process; you write on paper with a pen or pencil without engaging the conscious mind.
+It’s important not to think about writing words, you simply let your hand move.
 As a result, it can bring some interesting things to light.

 What is automatic writing used for?
 Some like Sigmund Freud believe it is a way of accessing the deepest secrets of the psyche.
 For instance, it shows us underlying thinking patterns, the symbols of our fears, and forgotten memories.
 It is even a way to understand the meaning of our dreams.
 Automatic handwriting, rewriting, or spirit writing are all names for the same method.

 The origins of this method are unknown.
 It appears on the social scene in the Modern Spiritualism movement in the late 1800s.
 In this setting, this process is used as parlor entertainment for the rich social elite normally orchestrated by celebrity Spiritualists.